Eric Miller, PhD,

 Eric Miller is a native New Yorker, transplanted to Chennai.
 He has

-studied with and worked for (as office and festival assistant, and video
+studied with and worked for -- as office assistant, festival coordinator, and

-documenter) numerous professional storytellers in the USA, including Laura
+video documenter -- numerous professional storytellers in the USA, including

-Magdalene Jeyarathnam is founder-director of Chennai's Center for Counselling, which
+Magdalene Jeyarathnam is also founder-director of Chennai's East-West Center for Counselling

 Counselling Children (featuring exploration of therapeutic uses of

-integrated these methods into the CFC's counselling services, and
+general).
+Ms Magdalene has integrated these methods into the EWCFCT's

 <firstname.lastname@example.org>, 98841 00135.